 Where to stay in Lille with kids

-First up you’ll need to book some fantastic family friendly accommodation.
+First up you’ll need to book one of the great family hotels in Lille.
 During our stay in Lille we based ourselves at the Ibis Lille Centre Grand Place.
 Read all about our stay at the Ibis Grand Place in Lille if you’re looking for a super family friendly budget hotel slap bang in the centre of town.

 If you’re looking for something a bit more upmarket then the L’Hermitage Gantois also located near the Grand Place looks amazing.
 Plus it has a pool which will always keep the kids happy!
 And a spa and two restaurants for the adults.

 Family friendly things to do in Lille